 Lower project risks

 In construction nothing is predictable.
-Most of the managers and contractors deal with bad quality product, difficult weather and mishaps.
+Most of the managers and contractors may have to deal with bad quality materials, tough weather conditions and mishaps of any kind.
 This is where simulation comes to play.
-With more data, better variables and scenarios can be created on simulation tools which can reduce project risks.
+With more data, better variables and scenarios can be created on simulation tools which can eventually reduce project risks.

-More insights, no matter how small, can have a rippling effect and bring changes that may lead to big difference.
+More insights, no matter how small, can have a rippling effect and bring changes that can truly make a big difference.
 These differences and insights from the right data type can lead to lower project risks.

 Make the right choice

-Big data tools and software plus the right qualified people bring more insight to the projects.
-Ultimately leading to a more information focused decision with regards to construction.
-Managers then have the advantage of making the right call with right type of information at hand.
+If you combine big data tools with the right qualified people you can bring more insight to the projects.
+Ultimately leading to a more information-driven decision with regards to construction.
+Managers then have the advantage of making the right call with the right type of information at hand.

-One of the most significant change in construction industry has been the development of project management software due to big data tech.
+One of the most significant changes in the construction industry has been the development of project management software due to big data tech.
 With real-time project management software, managers and contractors tend to make decisions faster and inform relevant parties in real time.